scottoffen/fluenthttpclient/README.md

 Use the async versions when you need to perform awaitable tasks in your callback (e.g. parsing the response body).
 The single parameter to the delegate is of type `HttpResponseMessage`.

-### Differences between v1 and v2
+### Note for users of version 1.x

 The extensions methods for failure take a second, optional parameter after the delegate that indicates whether or not you want an exception to be thrown if the status code does not indicate success.
-This paramter is named `suppressException`.
+This parameter is named `suppressException`.
 If it is false, then the `EnsureSuccessStatusCode()` method is called on the HttpResponseMessage after your delegate is run.

-> The difference is that in v1 the `suppressException` parameter is false by default, and in v2 it is true by default.
+> In version 1.x the `suppressException` parameter is false by default, and in all future versions it is true by default.

 ## Deserialize The Response